nousantx/Cliff-UI/README.md

 Tenoxui is working using DOM, so instead of using `useEffect`, it will loaded much and more faster using `useLayoutEffect`. (  Honestly, i dont even know this function at first, and use `useEffect` :/ But now, try it out on your react project :D )

-## Dive deeper
+## Functions

-TenoxUI has several methods and functions you can use.
+TenoxUI has several functions you can use to make your work easier.

 ### Adding types and properties